Analysis of the /e/OS app installer, part 2

 While understated by the developers, solving this problem was likely the most important security enhancement that the app installer ever received, so be sure to update to /e/OS 1.3 or later (App Lounge currently does not have a self-update mechanism; it is only updated along with the entire operating system).

 So progress has been made.
 I have not tested the patch, but it looks like, four years after the initial release, the app installer finally provides adequate protection against application spoofing.
-However, this only applies to native apps.
-PWAs are a separate discussion.
+This covers native apps, which are in the majority.
+PWAs, however, are a separate discussion.

 Progressive web apps